Njwymy/roguelikedev-does-the-complete-roguelike-tutorial/README.md

 Each week I will create a folder for each tutorial group that is supposed to be accomplished.
 In addition I will create a "extension" folder in which I will experiment with some different code changes to the tutorial that I thought of while working on the tutorial.

-I expect to keep each week folder roughly same as the tutorial while the "extension" folders might diverge.
+I expect to keep each week folder roughly same as the tutorial while the "extension" folders will diverge.